Take a tour of the report Filters pane

 When a colleague shares a report with you, be sure to look for the Filters pane.
 Sometimes it's collapsed along the right edge of the report.
 Select it to expand it.

 The Filters pane contains filters that the report designer added to the report.
 Consumers like you can interact with the existing filters and save your changes, but you can't add new filters to the report.
-For example, in the screenshot above the designer added two page level filters: Segment and Year.
-You can interact and change these filters, but you can't add a third page level filter.
+For example, in the screenshot above the designer added three page level filters: Segment is All, Year is 2014, and Region is Central.
+You can interact and change these filters, but you can't add a fourth page level filter.

 In the Power BI service, reports keep any changes you make in the Filters pane.
 The service carries those changes through to the mobile version of the report.

-To reset the Filters pane to the designer's defaults, select from the top menu bar.
+To reset the Filters pane to the designer's defaults, select Reset to default from the upper menu bar.

 View all the filters for a report page

 The Filters pane displays all filters added by the designer to the report.
 The Filters pane is also the area where you can view information about the filters and interact with them.
-You can save changes you make or use the Reset to default to revert to the original filter settings.
+Save changes you make or use Reset to default to revert to the original filter settings.

 If there are changes you'd like to save, you can also create a personal bookmark.
 For more information, see What are bookmarks?.

-The Filters pane displays and manages several types of report filters.
-They can be applied to a visual, to a report page, and to the entire report.
+The Filters pane displays and manages several types of report filters: report, report page, and visual.